 Digital SAT Bluebook Test 7, Module 1: Vocabulary in Context Explained

-The Strategy: Predict Before You Peek
+The Smart Strategy: Predict Before You Look

 Botanist Al K. has pointed out that maple trees already thrive in a wide variety of climates and thus may _______ changes in climate better than some other tree species do.
 The alterations maples may undergo in response to a changing climate are likely to be relatively small and easily achieved.